I'm in charge of the thermostat here in the kitchen, and we're turning it up.

 Don't start speculating on this.

-Okay, I won't speculate in the case.
+Okay, I won't speculate anywhere else.

 They might watch MTV or something like that.

-My one of my points early on in this uh is if you you take a look at IMUS or anybody else who has uh uttered these uh uncomplimentary terms.
+One of my points early on in this is if you take a look at Imus or anybody else who has uttered these uncomplimentary terms, what have they done to hold anybody back in the inner city school districts in this country?

 What have they done to stunt their growth?